 3.1 Council will establish a Chancellor Nomination Panel:

 a. a minimum of six months before the incumbent's term is due to expire

 b. if the incumbent has resigned, at the meeting of Council at which the resignation is noted; or

 c. if the incumbent has died, at the first meeting of Council following the incumbent's death.

-3.2 The Panel will normally consist of the membership of the Chancellor's Committee, except that the current incumbent does not serve on the Panel.
+3.2 The Panel will normally consist of the membership of the Governance, Nominations and Remuneration Committee, except that the current incumbent does not serve on the Panel.
 The Chancellor Nomination Panel may appoint an external member, being a current or recently retired Chancellor from another University.